 Malawi Expedition/Challenge – Monday

 We went to the Workplace of Trinitas.
 She was a lovely lady that was at the meeting yesterday.
 What an inspiration.
 She makes washable sanitary wear. the biggest problem for girls is not being able to attend school at that time of the month as they have no money for sanitary wear.
 She told us her inspirational story of how she suffered herself as a girl and decided to do something about it.
-She took big chances and now is slowly building with the limited resources she has.

 She has a lovely man that helps her to cut patterns and sew the products.
 She travels to South Africa twice a year to get the best materials so that her product is absorbent and hygienic.
 She presents them in a pack of 7 although sold as single items.
 Genius idea.
 Think there is a lot of scope here. the savings would be phenomenal.

 What I loved about her was that to her quality was the overriding factor.
 Although she had competition offering something cheaper the risks to end users were greater.
 She sticks to her values and principals.
 I love that – a women unto my own heart.
 She is expecting her first baby in December after many complications.